 TCP/IP, also known as the Transmission Control Protocol/Internet Protocol, is one of the bedrocks of a modern network monitoring toolkit.
-This protocol is the main method by which network devices are connected via the internet.
+This group of guidelines includes the IP protocol suite and is the main method by which network devices are connected via the internet.
 It is thus crucial that any network administrator has a thorough understanding of what TCP/IP is and how to apply it.
 In a nutshell, this protocol determines the means by which data is transferred over the internet.

 - 1 History of TCP/IP

 - 2 What do TCP and IP do?